mia-platform/documentation/docs/development_suite/identity-and-access-management/service-account-management.md

 ### Adding a new Service Account at Project level

-The Company Owner can add a new Service Account by clicking the *Add Service Account* option inside the *Add User* split button, on the top-right corner of the Identities section of the Project settings area.
+The Company Owner can add a new Service Account by clicking on the *Add Service Account* option inside the *Add User* dropdown, on the top-right corner of the Identities section of the Project settings area.
 Here, the Service Account can be assigned a Company Role and additional Roles on the specific Project and its Runtime Environments.

 The Service Account invitation process will also require an authentication method, as specified in the [Adding a new Service Account](development_suite/identity-and-access-management/service-account-management.md#adding-a-new-service-account) paragraph.